strat0sphere/ThriftTutorial/thriftDocumentation/source/intro.rst

 Introduction to Thrift
 =======================================

+Thrift is a lightweight, language-independent software stack with an associated code generation mechanism for RPC.
+Thrift provides clean abstractions for data transport, data serialization, and application level processing.
 Thrift was originally developed by Facebook and now it is open sourced as an Apache project.
 Apache Thrift is a set of code-generation tools that allows developers to build RPC clients and servers by just defining the data types and service interfaces in a simple definition file.
 Given this file as an input, code is generated to build RPC clients and servers that communicate